-For best results, most velvet garments should be dry cleaned.
-This will protect the fabric and the interior structure of the garment.
-But to freshen the pile and remove creases that come from sitting, steam can be used on the wrong side of the fabric.
-A hand clothes steamer works well as does holding the garment over a pot of boiling water.
-In both cases, never allow the garment to become wet.
+For best results when soiled or stained, most velvet garments should be professionally dry cleaned.
+This will protect the fabric finish and the interior structure of the garment.
+But to freshen a velvet garment and remove odors, lift the pile if crushed and remove creases that come from sitting, steam can be used on the wrong side of the fabric.
+A hand clothes steamer works well as does holding the garment over a steam kettle spout or pot of boiling water.
+In both cases, never allow the garment to become overly wet.

 For very light wrinkles and to help remove odors like cigarette smoke or cooking odors, hanging the velvet garment over a bathtub filled with very hot water in a steamy bathroom may do the trick.